 Sec.
 20-58.
-Ground Signs
+Ground Signs - Nonresidential Districts and Multifamily Land Use in O-I Districts

-- (a) The height of all ground signs at their highest point above the level of the ground shall not exceed twenty (20) feet in non-residentially zoned districts; however, when the ground level is lower than the level of the adjoining street pavement, then a sign may be raised so as to be no more than twenty (20) feet above the center line of street.
-Residentially zoned districts shall be governed by Article III, Section 5 above.
+(a) The height of all ground signs at their highest point above the level of the ground shall not exceed twentyten (2010) feet in non-residentially zoned districts; however, when the shall be measured from finished grade, which shall not be raised so as to create additional sign height.
+However, when the finished ground level is lower than the level of the adjoining street pavement, then a sign may be raised so as to be no more than twenty (20) feet the maximum height above the center line of street.
+Residentially zoned districts shall be governed by Section 20-53 above.
 The level of the ground shall not be altered in such a way to provide additional sign height.
-Ground signs shall be measured from the ground level base of the sign structure (deemed to include any skirting) to the highest point of the sign. - (b) The height of any directional sign shall not be more than three (3) feet above the ground and not more than 6 Square Feet. - (c) All ground signs allowed for primary facades shall be placed between the primary facade faces.
+Ground signs shall be measured from the ground level base of the sign structure (deemed to include any skirting) to the highest point of the sign.[r29]